aisaacbg/fastapi-jwt-auth/README.md

     DATABASE_URL: The URL for the main SQLite database (e.g., sqlite:///./app.db).
     TEST_DATABASE_URL: The URL for the test SQLite database (e.g., sqlite:///./test.db).

+### 6. Environment Variables

+The application relies on environment variables to configure certain parameters.
+These are defined in the .env file.
+Here are the important variables:

+    SECRET_KEY: The key used for JWT encoding/decoding.
+    ALGORITHM: The algorithm used for encoding the JWT (e.g., HS256).
+    ACCESS_TOKEN_EXPIRE_MINUTES: Token expiration time in minutes.
+    DATABASE_URL: The URL for the main SQLite database (e.g., sqlite:///./app.db).
+    TEST_DATABASE_URL: The URL for the test SQLite database (e.g., sqlite:///./test.db).

+Setting Up the .env File

 Make sure to set up your .env file correctly before running the project.
+Here is an example of what your .env file might look like:

+makefile

+SECRET_KEY=your_secret_key
+ALGORITHM=HS256
+ACCESS_TOKEN_EXPIRE_MINUTES=30
+DATABASE_URL=sqlite:///./app.db
+TEST_DATABASE_URL=sqlite:///./test.db